Dow drops 7.8% as free-fall in oil, virus fears slam markets

 Elsewhere around the world, Ireland went so far as to cancel St. Patrick's Day parades, and Israel ordered all visitors quarantined just weeks before Passover and Easter, one of the busiest travel periods of the year.

-In the U.S., a cruise ship with a cluster of coronavirus cases that forced it to idle off the California coast for days arrived at the port of Oakland as officials prepared to start bringing passengers to military bases for quarantine or get them back to their home countries.
-The Grand Princess had more than 3,500 people aboard — 21 of them infected with the virus.
+In the U.S., a cruise ship with a cluster of coronavirus cases that forced it to idle off the California coast for days docked at Oakland as officials prepared to start bringing passengers to military bases for quarantine or return them to their home countries.
+The Grand Princess had more than 3,500 people aboard, 21 of them infected.

-The escalating health crisis combined with another, intertwined development — plummeting oil prices — to drag down the market: The price of oil sank nearly 25% after Russia refused to roll back production in response to virus-depressed demand and Saudi Arabia signaled it will ramp up its own output.
+The market was also dragged down by another, intertwined development: Oil prices plunged nearly 25% after Russia refused to roll back production in response to virus-depressed demand and Saudi Arabia signaled it will ramp up its own output.

-While low oil prices can translate into cheaper gasoline, they wreak havoc on energy companies and countries that count on petroleum revenue, including the No. 1 producer, the U.S.
+While low oil prices can translate into cheaper gasoline, they wreak havoc on energy companies and countries that count on petroleum revenue, including the No. 1 producer, the United States.

+“People are very anxious and very uncertain.
+Then all of a sudden you throw in a wild card that we weren't expecting and people just went, `Ah!'” said Randy Frederick, vice president of trading & derivatives at Charles Schwab.

+He added: "A recession and a bear market are both a very realistic possibility right now."

+"The fear today is: Are the bears correct in talking about a recession around the corner from this?" said Quincy Krosby, chief market strategist at Prudential Financial.
+“Is this just about now?
+Is this just about the oil?
+Is this just about the virus?
+Or are we looking at a recession around the corner because all of this?”

+President Donald Trump met in the afternoon with Treasury Secretary Steven Mnuchin, economic adviser Larry Kudlow and other aides about a range of economic actions he could take.
+He also invited Wall Street executives to the White House on Wednesday to discuss the economic fallout from the epidemic.

-On Wall Street, the S&P 500 plunged 7.4% in the first few minutes after the opening bell before trading was halted by the market's circuit breakers, first adopted after the crash of October 1987 and modified over the years to give investors a chance to catch their breath.
-The market-wide circuit breakers have been triggered only once before, in 1997.
+On Wall Street, the drop in the S&P 500 triggered an automatic 15-minute market-wide trading halt by falling 7.4% in the first few minutes after the opening bell.
+The so-called circuit breaker has been triggered only once before, in 1997.

 Italy's stock index plunged 11.2%.
 Britain, France and Germany were down between 7.7% and 8.4%

-The interest rate, or yield, on U.S. Treasury bonds sank to all-time lows as investors looking for a safe place kept on sinking money into them, even as the return on their investment sank closer and closer to zero.
+The interest rate, or yield, on U.S. Treasury bonds fell to all-time lows as investors looking for a safe place kept on putting money into them, even as the return on investment sank closer and closer to zero.
 The yield on the 10-year Treasury note plunged to 0.59%.
 Up until last week, it had never been below 1%.

 The carnage in the energy sector was particularly bad.
-With benchmark U.S. crude dropping to under $32 a barrel, Marathon Oil, Apache Corp. and Diamondback Energy each sank more than 40%.
-Exxon Mobil and Chevron were on track for their worst days since 2008.
+With benchmark U.S. crude dropping to under $32 a barrel, the stock of Apache Corp. and Occidental Petroleum lost more than half its value.
+Exxon Mobil had its worst day since 2008, while Chevron had its second-biggest drop ever.

 “We knew it was going to be a hot day,” said John Spensieri, head of U.S. equity trading at Stifel.
 He said that the mood was “organized chaos” in the morning but that the trading halt achieved what it was supposed to by stopping the slide.